Rick Ware Racing: History

-Lawsuit against Legacy Motor Club

 On April 1, 2025, Legacy Motor Club sued RWR over the sale of a charter.
 On March 3, both teams signed a deal for RWR to sell a charter to LMC, but RWR has allegedly backed out on the deal.
 RWR claims the agreement would go in effect in 2027, but LMC changed the terms to 2026 without any communication with RWR.

 On April 9, LMC obtained a temporary restraining order preventing RWR from selling, leasing, or otherwise encumbering the charter in question for at least ten days or until agreement by LMC and RWR.
 However, a North Carolina judge denied LMC the injunction.
 It was revealed that the lawsuit resulted from a confusion over which of RWR's two charters was in the transaction.
 The agreement stated Charter 36 (currently used by the No. 51 car) was to be sold for USD45 million; LMC's attorney argued that the contract listed Charter 27 (which was leased to RFK Racing for the No. 60 car in 2025).
 RWR's attorney claimed that two weeks after the agreement was signed, LMC offered to pay RWR an additional USD5 million for Charter 27 for 2026.
 RFK has an agreement to lease Charter 36 in 2026, as teams are allowed to lease charters once every seven years.

 On June 18, RWR filed a countersuit against LMC, citing LMC made a false claim of purchasing the charter for 2026.

 On July 14, The courts granted LMC permission to depose RWR following the recent revelation that T.J.
 Puchyr intends to purchase the race team.
-On July 16, LMC filed a lawsuit against TJ Puchyr for tortious interference, alleging that he attempted to purchase RWR and violated the state’s Unfair and Deceptive Trade Practices Act by using insider knowledge and a position of trust to interfere with Legacy’s agreement with RWR.
+On July 16, LMC filed a lawsuit against TJ Puchyr for tortious interference, alleging that he attempted to purchase RWR and violated the state's Unfair and Deceptive Trade Practices Act by using insider knowledge and a position of trust to interfere with Legacy's agreement with RWR.

 On September 19, 2025, it was announced that LMC and RWR ended their lawsuit under a settlement, with RWR selling the charter to LMC; the rest of their settlement agreement is still unknown.